 Broker-dealers (BDs), security-based swap dealers (SBSDs), and major security-based swap participants (MSBSPs) are using AWS’s cloud services to produce, maintain, and preserve electronic records.

-The US Securities and Exchange Commission (SEC), Commodities Futures Trading Commission (CFTC) and the Financial Industry Financial Authority (FINRA) have recordkeeping rules that establish the types of records that regulated broker-dealers (BDs) must maintain.
-SEC and FINRA rules also set out requirements that BDs must meet if they store these records on “electronic storage media” (ESM) such as Amazon S3.
-For customers in the financial services industry, Amazon S3 Object Lock and Amazon S3 Glacier Vault Lock provide added support for customers who choose to retain records in a non-erasable and non-rewritable (WORM) format.
+The US Securities and Exchange Commission (SEC), Commodities Futures Trading Commission (CFTC) and the Financial Industry Financial Authority (FINRA) have recordkeeping rules that establish the types of records that covered entities must maintain.
+SEC and FINRA rules also set out requirements that covered entities must meet if they store these records on “electronic storage media” (ESM) such as Amazon S3, Amazon FSx for NetApp ONTAP, or AWS Backup.
+For customers in the financial services industry, Amazon S3 Object Lock, Amazon S3 Glacier Vault Lock, Amazon FSx for NetApp ONTAP with SnapLock, or AWS Backup Vault Lock provide added support for customers who choose to retain records in a non-erasable and non-rewritable (WORM) format.
 Customers can easily designate the records retention timeframe to retain regulatory archives in the original form for the required duration, and also place legal holds to retain data until the hold is removed.
 Please note that the latest version of Rule 17a-4 adds an audit-trail alternative to the non-erasable and non-rewritable requirement.

-Cohasset Associates, a third-party management consulting firm that specializes in records management and information governance, has produced reviews describing how Amazon S3 Object Lock and Amazon S3 Glacier Vault Lock satisfy the technical requirements in SEC, CFTC and FINRA rules.
-This gives AWS customers confidence, for example, that they can use these services to store immutable record objects and metadata.
+Cohasset Associates, a third-party management consulting firm that specializes in records management and information governance, has produced reports describing how Amazon S3 Object Lock, Amazon S3 Glacier Vault Lock, Amazon FSx for NetApp ONTAP with SnapLock, and AWS Backup Vault Lock, when properly configured, can help customers meet their compliance requirements described in SEC, CFTC and FINRA rules.
 AWS customers can also use AWS services to store or replicate data in multiple regions, encrypt their data in motion and at rest, and use tools such as AWS CloudTrail to enable governance, compliance, and auditing of their AWS account.
 AWS understands financial services institutions have unique security, regulatory, and compliance obligations.
 AWS’s financial services industry specialists are ready to assist customers in building with AWS technologies.